Intel report warns of 'complex' threats, competition from Russia and China in space race

 The report also addresses Russia President Vladimir Putin's ambitions, stating, “Russian efforts to increase its influence and authority are likely to continue and may conflict with U.S. goals and priorities in multiple regions.”

-When the last strategic document was done four years ago, the Obama administration was finalizing the Iran nuclear deal.
+When the last strategic document was done five years ago, the Obama administration was finalizing the Iran nuclear deal.
 The new report warns that despite its 2015 commitment to a peaceful nuclear program, Iran’s pursuit of "more advanced missile and military capabilities and continued support for terrorist groups, militants, and other U.S. opponents will continue to threaten U.S. interests.”

 Perhaps most concerning is that technology continues to level the playing field, giving outsized strength and abilities to small nations or even terrorist groups -- some of which still seek weapons of mass destruction.